boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 :guilabel:`Repository History` in the lower part of the :guilabel:`GeoGig Navigator`.

-The :guilabel:`Repository History` is shown as a tree, with elements representing branches, and under each branch all the commits it contains.
+The :guilabel:`Repository History` shows all the commits a branch contains.

 .. figure:: img/versionsinbranch.png

 Creating and deleting repositories ..................................

 New repositories can be added to a GeoGig server.
-To do it, select the server from the drop-down list in the :guilabel:`GeoGig Navigator` toolbar and then click the |add_repository| *Create new repository* icon.
+To do this, select the server from the drop-down list in the :guilabel:`GeoGig Navigator` toolbar and then click the |add_repository| *Create new repository* icon.

 You will be prompted to enter the name of the repository.

 .. figure:: img/createrepo.png